Tutorial#

 You should see a basic form emerge.
 However, it’s not pretty, and it doesn’t really do anything.

-We can change the formatting of the Labels, TextInputs, and Views using styling, which is broadly similar to CSS styling.
-Here, what we need is to add margins between the view and window boundary, make the Labels shorter, and add a margin between the label and text input.
+We can change the formatting of the Label, TextInput, and HBoxView using Qt styling, which is similar to CSS styling.
+Here, we want to add padding between the HBoxView and Window boundary, make the Labels shorter, and add a margin between the Label and TextInput.
 For example:

 @component